-COMM 490 - Directed Study in Communication credits: 0-10 Special projects and readings, credit by arrangement with the instructor.
+COMM 490 - Directed Study in Communication

+Special projects and readings, credit by arrangement with the instructor.
 Requires completion of an Individualized Study form and Department permission.
 Registration is through the Registrar's Office rather than Zagweb.
 Offered on sufficient demand.